dudinda/Image-Processing/README.md

 <p align="center">
     <img src="https://i.imgur.com/ux6WDWx.png" width="900" height = "800" alt="application window">
     <p align="center">Fig. 1 - The main window and transient panels as tabs.
-The opened settings tab is a singleton panel.</p>
+The opened settings tab is a singleton panel.
+The frame is taken from "Thomas the Tank Engine" series.</p>
 </p>

 <p> Initially, for experimental purposes was chosen a group of underexposed images. </p>